 Be disciples.
 Make disciples.
 Let’s do both, together.

 - SEND offers resources and stories that illustrate how you can grow in your own discipleship and disciple others, both where you are and around the world.
 Read more here.

 - Our internship programs, like Engage Macedonia, include both practical outreach and personal growth through discipling relationships.
-We offer discipleship-focused internships in China, Japan, Ukraine, Southeast Asia, Croatia, Spain and New York City.
+We offer discipleship-focused internships in East Asia, Japan, Ukraine, Southeast Asia, Croatia, Spain and New York City.
 Find one that suits your interests.

 - SEND offers more than 200 opportunities to make disciples around the world.
 Explore them here.

 - Sign up for On Mission, SEND’s monthly guide for people who want to become missionaries.
 Subscribe here, and as a welcome gift, you will receive a free download of a world map that highlights today’s unreached people groups.
 Together, we can bring them Good News.
 We can’t wait to join you on the journey!

 Banner image: A SEND North missionary